OPG's approved security bond supplier is changing on 1 October 2016.

 The Public Guardian has a number of statutory functions in the Mental Capacity Act (2005), which includes making arrangements to set up an approved scheme for security (or surety) bonds.

-Howden Group UK Ltd has been recently been awarded the contract to manage OPG’s approved scheme for security bonds.
+Howden Group UK Ltd has recently been awarded the contract to manage OPG’s approved scheme for security bonds.
 The contract was awarded competitively and fairly to the provider who could provide the best value for money for clients.

 From 1 October 2016, OPG and the Court of Protection will only direct deputies to Howden Group UK Ltd for any new security bonds.
 If you hold an existing bond with our any of our previous approved suppliers, such as Deputy Bond Services (DBS), you do not have to transfer these to Howden UK Ltd. These suppliers will continue to honour and manage all bonds that have been taken out with them after their contract with OPG has ended.